What is Cash Value Life Insurance – Is it a good investment?

 |Index Universal Life||Tracks and index such as the S&P 500|

 |Varaiable Universal Life||Tracks a mutual find like investment|

 Money from a cash value life insurance policy can be borrowed.
 In this case, interest will continue to be credited to the account as if the full amount still remained.
-Borrowing cash can allow you to access funds tax-free.
+Borrowing cash value can allow you to access funds tax-free.

 It is important to note, though, that while the money is not required to be repaid, interest will typically still accrue on the unpaid balance.
 And, if the insured should die before the loan has been repaid, the insurance company will retain the difference from the death benefit that is paid out to the beneficiary.

 Cash value withdrawals can be made from a permanent life insurance policy.
-In this case, any amount of the withdrawal that is more than the amount of the premium paid in will be taxed to the policy holder.
+In this case, any amount of the withdrawal that is more than the amount of the premium paid in will be taxed to the policyholder.

 There is also the option of surrendering a life insurance policy.
 In this case, the policy will be canceled, and the cash value paid out.
 If the amount of cash exceeds the amount of paid-in premium, the overage will be taxable.

-Getting the Best Cash Value Life Insurance Quotes
+Cash Value Life Insurance vs. Term Insurance

 You can not get a cash value life insurance quote online.
 Each carrier has there own software where the quotes must be run and they include an illustration with each quote.

-There are many insurance carriers that offer cash value life insurance.
+There are many insurance carriers that offer cash value policies.
 But rather than going directly to a particular insurer, it is generally best to instead work with an independent insurance agent like us so that you can shop and compare coverage and premium prices.
 From there, you can more easily determine which option is best for you.